yuyatinnefeld/cloud-native/cka/course/application-lifecyle/README.md

 kubectl create -f pod-configmap.yaml
 ```

-## Multi Container Pattern
+## Multi Container Design Pattern

 ### Sidecar Pattern
-An extra container in your pod to enhance or extend the functionality of the main container.
+- An extra container in your pod to enhance or extend the functionality of the main container.
+- ex.
+Web application and Logging agent
+- Logging container is expected to stay alive as long as the web application is running.

+### Ambassador Pattern
+- A container that proxy the network connection to the main container.
+- ex. twemproxy

 ### Adapter Pattern
-A container that transform output of the main container.
+- A container that transform output of the main container.
+- ex. redis exporter, mysql-healthcheck

-### Ambassador Pattern
+### init Container Pattern
-A container that proxy the network connection to the main container.
+- a process that runs to completion in a container.
+- inital binary from, external service or database setup that will be up before the main application starts